nosqlbench/nosqlbench/docs/services/docs/markdown/03_basics/01_command_line.md

 Long options, like '--help' are top-level options that may only be used once.
-These modify general behavior, or allow you to get more details on how to use dsbench.
+These modify general behavior, or allow you to get more details on how to use nosqlbench.

 All other options are either commands, or named arguments to commands.
 Any single word without dashes is a command that will be converted